pascallaliberte/sharpen.page/review.md

 **To proceed:**

-[Fill out the questionnaire below {% include svg/caret-bottom.svg.html %}](#questionnaire){: .cta-btn } and be sure to click Option #3.
+[Fill out the questionnaire below {% include svg/caret-bottom.svg.html %}](#questionnaire){: .cta-btn } and be sure mention you're thinking of Option #3.
 I'll get back to you to confirm availability before we proceed.

 ---